It’s a well-known fact that the online world is riddled with malware these days.

-The online world is riddled with malware these days, and if your computer is connected to the Internet it is at risk of being exposed to viruses, trojans, spyware, ransomeware and other forms of malicious software.
+That means if your PC is connected to the Internet it’s constantly at risk of being exposed to viruses, trojans, spyware, ransomware and other forms of malicious software.

 It’s very important to also use an effective combination of security tools to prevent your PC from becoming infected and remove the malware that does happen to slip through (and trust me, some will).